nobrefelipe/flutter_ui_toolkit/README.md

 ## `UIDialog`

-This class creates a Native Dialog.
+This widget creates a Native Dialog.

 Compared with the other classes in this package,  `UIDialog` is a bit more verbose.
 However you write once for all platforms.